labordynamicsinstitute/ldilab-manual/_sources/95-40-codespaces.md

 ## Start an environment on Github Codespaces

-- Go to [https://github.com/labordynamicsinstitute/codespaces-stata-skeleton](https://github.com/labordynamicsinstitute/codespaces-stata-skeleton) and select "Code -> Codespaces -> Start new"
+- Go to [https://github.com/labordynamicsinstitute/codespaces-stata-skeleton](https://github.com/labordynamicsinstitute/codespaces-stata-skeleton) and select "Code -> Codespaces -> Create Codespace on main"
 - When you have one running, you can re-use the previous one.
+It will show in the popup, or on [https://github.com/codespaces](https://github.com/codespaces).

 Alternate: